hammadshaikhha/hammadshaikhha.github.io/_pages/research.md

 ---
 **The Impact of Information Disclosure on Student Course Selection (2018)**, with Robert McMillan and Linda Wang

-**Investigating the Statistical Trade-offs in Parametric Contextual Bandit Algorithms (2019)** with Anna Rafferty, Joseph Williams, and Arghavan Modiri
+**Balancing Student Success and Inferring Personalized Effects in Dynamic Experiments (2019)**, with Arghavan Modiri, Joseph Williams, and Anna Rafferty.